cloud-ark/kubeplus/details.rst

 Implicit and Explicit Relationships
 ------------------------------------

 Custom Resource relationships can be categorized into two categories.
 Explicit relationships based on labels/annotations/spec-properties are static and can be hard-coded into Helm charts / YAML files before the deployment.
 Implicit relationships can not be hard coded pre-deployment and need to be resolved run-time.
 Example of implicit relationship can be – Restic Custom Resource depends on label on Moodle Custom Resources Deployment sub-resource which gets created only after Moodle resource is created.
-KubePlus API add-on offers additional functions that can be used directly in the YAML definitions to define such implicit dependencies.
+KubePlus offers additional functions that can be used directly in the YAML definitions to define such implicit dependencies.

 .. code-block:: bash